-Surfer Fatality Leads to Heightened Concern About White Sharks
+Incident Leads to Heightened Concern About White Sharks in California

 On May 9, 2020, 26 year-old surfer Ben Kelly died from an arterial wound at Manresa Beach near Santa Cruz California resulting from a shark attack.
-Although the species has not been immediately identified, in all probability the species responsible was by a white shark (Carcharodon carcharias).
+Although not directly identified, given the nature and severity of the wounds, in all probability the species responsible was a white shark (Carcharodon carcharias).
 Although other species of large shark such as blue shark, salmon sharks and thresher sharks visit this coastal region, they generally avoid humans.
 White sharks are the most commonly encountered large shark species by humans off the west coast.

 Protected in California since 1993, more sightings and close encounters with young sharks are occurring in Southern California.
 However, actual shark encounters involving bumps and bites are uncommon.
 According to the of California Department of Fish and Wildlife (CADFW), 190 shark-human encounters have been recorded in state waters between 1950 and 2020.
 Mr. Kelly makes the 191st incident and the 14th shark related fatality recorded in that period for California.